ducandu/RL-Implementation-IMPALA/README.md

 to see possible command line options.

-To run a most basic actual RL-job, start the following two scripts in parallel:
+To run a most basic actual RL-job, start the following two scripts in parallel (remember that this most likely will not work locally if you use tensorflow-gpu, as tensorflow does not like sharing the GPU with another (tensorflow) process):

 ```
 $ python impala_proto.py -l localhost:22222 -e localhost:22223 -j learner -t 0